-The Commonwealth is already experiencing climate change impacts.
+Climate change is already resulting in dangerous outcomes in the Commonwealth of Massachusetts.
 The Cape, Islands, and South Coast region is particularly vulnerable to climate hazards such as sea level rise, storm surge, increasing temperatures, and more extreme precipitation.
 An understanding of the current and future impacts of climate change allows community decision-makers to best tailor adaptation plans to meet the specific challenges faced in this region.
-This report summarizes the highest urgency climate impacts across Human,
+This report summarizes the highest urgency climate impacts of Lyme disease.

-Infrastructure, Natural Environment, Governance, and Economy sectors for the Cape, Islands, and South Coast region.
+across Human, Infrastructure, Natural Environment, Governance, and Economy sectors for the Cape, Islands, and South Coast region.

 The highest urgency impacts are based on a review of the latest climate data developed for Massachusetts and a statewide assessment of potential climate impacts, informed by expert analysis and stakeholder engagement.
-The prioritized list will be an important input to the 2023 State Hazard Mitigation and Climate Adaptation Plan.
+The prioritized list will be an important input to the 2023 State Hazard Mitigation and Climate Adaptation Planning report.